 The crag has a limited number of lines on it, and presently the only "must do" line I have done is 'Alan Nelson's Bulging Belly (5.10, S)', a super-direct line on the SE arete, 800 feet long.

-To approach, reach the Matron's West Face, and strike out cross-country, West by North-West to the foot of the huge ridge back behind.
+To approach start from the Matron's West Face.
+From there, strike out cross-country, West by Northwest, to the foot of the huge ridge back behind.
 This formation is actually larger than the matron itself.
-After perhaps 600 Meters, you will encounter the base of the stone.
+After perhaps 600 meters, you will encounter the base of the stone.
 All routes I describe will be references to the low point, where a boulder lies against the wall, giving the appearance that Mother Nature deposited a 'cheater stone' to give access to the initial headwall of the SE arete.
 This is also the start of the initial route, 'Alan Nelson's Bulging Belly.'

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lost And Found:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lost And Found: